deepqmc/deepqmc/README.md

 DeepQMC is an open-source software suite for variational optimization of deep-learning molecular wave functions.
 It implements the simulation of electronic ground and excited states using deep neural network trial wave functions.
 The package is based on [JAX](https://github.com/google/jax) and [Haiku](https://github.com/deepmind/dm-haiku) and is configured through a cli build of [Hydra](https://hydra.cc/).

 The program solves the molecular Hamiltonian, allowing the use of effective core potentials.
 Excited states are obtained via a penalty-based excited-state optimization approach.
 A spin penalty allows states in a fixed spin sector to be targeted.
+Furthermore, DeepQMC implements geometric transferability, that is a single ansatz can be optimized across multiple configurations of a set of atoms.
+This can either be done by training on a fixed set of molecular configurations or by dynamically sampling molecular configurations throughout the optimization, and can be combined with the optimization of electronic excited states.

 The software suite includes a general neural network wave function ansatz, that can be configured to obtain a wide range of molecular neural network wave functions.
-Config files for the instantiation of variants of [PsiFormer](https://arxiv.org/abs/2211.13672), [PauliNet](https://doi.org/10.1038/s41557-020-0544-y), [FermiNet](https://link.aps.org/doi/10.1103/PhysRevResearch.2.033429) and [DeepErwin](https://arxiv.org/abs/2205.09438) can be found under `src/deepqmc/conf/ansatz`.
+Config files for the instantiation of variants of [PsiFormer](https://arxiv.org/abs/2211.13672), [PauliNet](https://doi.org/10.1038/s41557-020-0544-y), [FermiNet](https://link.aps.org/doi/10.1103/PhysRevResearch.2.033429) and a transferable extension of the self-attention ansatz [TransPsiFormer](https://arxiv.org/abs/2503.19847) can be found under `src/deepqmc/conf/ansatz`.

 ### Installation